TCU vs. Colorado Predictions & Picks – September 2

 TCU Betting Info (2022)

-- The implied moneyline probability in this matchup gives the Horned Frogs a 90.9% chance to win.
+- The Horned Frogs have a 90.9% chance to win this contest based on the moneyline's implied probability.

-- The Horned Frogs covered 10 times in 15 games with a spread last season.
+- The Horned Frogs compiled a 10-4-1 record against the spread last season.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.